-Jude Volek*, a former senior White House counsel and senior DOJ official, advises clients on highly sensitive internal investigations, government enforcement actions, regulatory work, and litigation.
+Jude Volek advises a wide range of clients on highly sensitive internal investigations, government enforcement actions, regulatory matters, and litigation.

-Mr. Volek draws on his extensive government experience in crisis management to tactfully advise on a range of intricate issues, including:
+Jude, a former senior White House counsel and senior DOJ official, draws on extensive government experience to tactfully advise companies, universities, and other organizations on crisis management and a range of intricate issues, related to:

 • Civil rights compliance, investigations, and litigation